qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 In the following sections, we will provide a sample configuration to set up a |qg| Server on Debian/Ubuntu Linux.
-For user contributed installation instructions on other platforms or distributions, we recommend to read one of the following URLs:
+For user contributed installation instructions on other platforms or distributions, we recommend reading one of the following URLs:

 * http://hub.qgis.org/projects/quantum-gis/wiki/QGIS_Server_Tutorial
 * http://linfiniti.com/2010/08/qgis-mapserver-a-wms-server-for-the-masses/